../companies/KHE

 2006 THE SWISSMISS BAR.

 3-piece+stem design by Mark Pettersson.
 Raise: 212mm (stem bottom to griptube) with a slight backsweep 3.5°.
 Full Sanko 4130 Flatland Handlebar/Combo.
 Full Heat Treated, 6 Butted.
 CNC’d lightweight Stem part with 2 bolts.
-Colors: Cherry cream, pearlized white, pilot black.
+Colors: Cherry cream, pearlized white, pilot black, yellow.
 Complete weight: 660g.

 THE TANAKA FORK.